Akshit6828/copilot-preview/gallery/ruby-twitter-api-example/README.md

 # [Copilot examples](../README.md) › [Publish a Tweet](/README.md) (Ruby)

-We're going to write some Ruby to publish a Tweet with the assumption that you have no prior experience of doing so, nor knowledge of what 3rd party Ruby Gems or code snippets can be used.
+In this example we write some Ruby to publish a Tweet with the assumption that you have no prior experience of doing so, nor knowledge of what 3rd party Ruby Gems or code snippets can be used.

 We assume you have (created) a Twitter account and that you're somewhat familiar with Ruby, Ruby gems, Bundler, etc. Oh yeah, and that GitHub Copilot is installed :)